Ill-fitting shoes can ruin a good day. The same goes for your horse.

 - Nippers: Think of nippers as the equivalent of human nail clippers.
 They’re used to trim the excess hoof before attaching new shoes.

-- Rasp: Think of the rasp as the equivalent of a human nail file.
-It’s used to level off the hoof by moving the instrument back and forth.
+- Rasp: The rasp is the horse equivalent of a human nail file.
+It’s used to shape the hoof by shaving off small amounts of wall and sole.

 (If you’re new to horseback riding in general, you might also like our Horseback Riding: What to Wear fashion guide!)